 Annie O'Brien | Knowledge Management Specialist

 Annie O’Brien supports DC PCSB’s knowledge and information management systems.
-Prior to DC PCSB Annie spent five years working with the Clinton Health Access Initiative in Sierra Leone, Rwanda, and India where she focused on knowledge management in government programs that sought to address critical shortages in the number of health care workers in each country.
+Prior to DC PCSB Ms. O'Brien spent five years working with the Clinton Health Access Initiative in Sierra Leone, Rwanda, and India where she focused on knowledge management in government programs that sought to address critical shortages in the number of health care workers in each country.
 She holds a Bachelor of Arts from Georgetown University and a Master of Arts in Anthropology from the University of London.

 Jiselle O'Neal | Executive Team Coordinator

 Jiselle O’Neal serves as the primary contact for the Executive Team and acts as the intermediary between stakeholders and PCSB’s Board members.
 Additionally, she works closely with the Chief Operating Officer in coordinating special projects across the organization to fulfill strategic goals.
 Prior to joining DC PCSB, Ms. O’Neal worked at The Door, a non-profit youth services agency in New York, NY, where she managed participant recruitment and group coaching sessions that supported youth throughout the city in developing work ethic, addressing barriers and obtaining employment.
 She holds a Bachelor of Arts and Master of Arts degree in Forensic Psychology from John Jay College of Criminal Justice.